What is Decagon AI? Use cases, limitations, and better alternatives for enterprise support

 Limited workforce management integration

-Decagon was built to resolve tickets, not to run support operations.
-It doesn’t offer native integrations with workforce management tools or staffing systems, which makes it difficult for CX leaders to connect AI activity with real-time agent coverage, scheduling accuracy, or intraday performance.
-This disconnect creates blind spots — especially in environments where human agents, BPOs, and AI agents are all in play.
+Limited workforce management integration is Decagon's biggest operational gap.
+The platform was built to resolve tickets rather than to run entire support operations.
+It doesn't offer native integrations with workforce management tools or staffing systems, making it difficult for CX leaders to connect AI activity with real-time agent coverage, scheduling accuracy, or intraday performance.

-That also limits how quickly teams can identify new automation opportunities.
-Without visibility into agent queues, case timelines, or resolution patterns, it’s harder to spot the low-hanging fruit — the kinds of tasks that AI can reliably take on without hurting quality.
 In contrast, Assembled gives teams deep insight into queue-level performance and case lifecycle data.
 That means support leaders can see which tickets agents resolve fastest, which queues are most repetitive, and which workflows are already handled by Tier 1 or BPO teams — all strong signals for automation readiness.

 It’s the benefit of having workforce management and AI built into one platform: unified data, a single UX, and shared intelligence that accelerates both efficiency and innovation.
 Instead of guessing where automation might help, teams using Assembled can target it precisely — and measure its impact in real time.